MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 ---
 # Migration Manager: Reports and error codes for cloud migrations

-When migrating from another cloud source to Microsoft 365, Migration Manager generates a series of scan log and reports for cloud migration scenarios.
+Migration Manager generates a series of scan log and reports for cloud migration scenarios.
 Use these reports to help manage, audit, and troubleshoot your migration process.

 >[!Note]
 >These reports are for cloud migrations only.
 For file share migrations, learn more at: [Reports and errors for file share migrations](mm-reports.md)